palera1n/palera.in/src/pages/docs/get-started/installing-palera1n-macos.md

 # This will give it the necessary permissions to execute
 chmod +x /path/to/binary
 ```

+> If you're not using curl to download, and rather would just click on the file and download through your browser, you would need to run `xattr -c /path/to/binary` as well as the chmod command so you are able to get through macOS's gatekeeper.

 If all goes well the binary should be able to be executed now.

 ## Using palera1n